-The Sump Pump is a submersible pump that detects increases in groundwater levels in this pit and turns on as conditions require.
+A sump pump is a submersible pump that detects increases in groundwater levels in the pit and turns on as conditions require.

-Sump Pumps usually does its job without ever being noticed, however, all Sump Pumps are mechanical and eventually malfunction.
-A pump malfunction can cause serious problems for your home and at worst could result in significant water damage.
+Sump pumps usually do their job without ever being noticed, however, all sump pumps are mechanical and will eventually malfunction.
+A pump malfunction can cause serious problems for your home and, at worst, could result in significant water damage.

-Therefore, it is essential to perform regular maintenance on your Sump Pump.
+Because of this risk for damage, it is essential to perform regular maintenance on your home’s sump pump.

 Clean the pump screen or inlet opening from dirt and debris as well as the actual sump pit on a monthly basis.

-Have a professional inspect and service the sump pit and pump.
-Your sump pump is a vital part of your home’s defense against water damage and as a result, it needs to be serviced by a trained professional regularly.
+Have a professional inspect and service both the sump pump and pit.
+Your sump pump is a vital part of your home’s defence against water damage and as a result, it needs to be serviced by a trained professional regularly.